WiresWare/wire_dart/README.md

 Since there is no Model box in this example, the processor (or controller) updates data by itself the steps 4 and 6 are the part of it.

-#### 2,7.
-View subscribe to data changes and know how to update itself:
+#### Steps: 2, 7 - View subscribe to data changes and know how to update itself:

 ```dart
 class CounterDisplay extends DomElement {